Skip to content

 What language is Far Eastern Russian?

-Far Eastern Russian is a dialect of Russian.
+Far Eastern Russian is a dialect of the Russian language.

 Which region is Far Eastern Russian associated with?